SocialQu/Branding/content/Story Telling.md

         * *She could feel herself through him, the way her body existed only where he touched her.
 The rest was smoke*
     * Can be enhanced by contrasts
         * *Libertines are hideous spiders that often catch pretty butterflies.*

+* Cause & effect micro-narratives, i.e. beliefs, are the building blocks of our neural realm.